 The price of one treatment is around $35.00, and many veterinarian offices will offer packages of 6 treatments for around $175.
 The treatment is affordable and helps my clients save money, because they spend less on pain medications and other treatment options.

 I have seen such great results with this form of treatment.
 Cold laser therapy for dogs and cats reduces the amount of pain medication I prescribe for my patients.
-It is quick, completely non-invasive (no needles or holding pets down) and, most importantly, it is helping my patients feel better.
+It is quick, completely non-invasive (no needles or holding pets down) and most importantly, it is helping my patients feel better.
 I have pet parents showing me videos of their dogs jumping onto the couch or getting into the back of their car after receiving treatment, following years of being unable to jump or run.
-I hope this blog was helpful and gives you an alternative treatment idea for your furry family members.
-As always, your pet’s health and overall wellness is my top priority.